ravendb/ravendb-go-client/implementation_notes.md

 In Java, the name of id property is `id`.

 In Go publicly accessible properties have to start with capital letter so it would have to be `Id`.
 Additionally the Go naming rule for abbreviations is all capitalized i.e. `ID`.

+## managing callbacks

+Go doesn't allow comparing functions so for the purpose of removing them, we need to identifiy them somehow.

+I chose the simplest solution: they are identified by the index in the array of callbacks.

+Function that adds returns the index.

+To make the index stable, we never shrink the arrays.
+Removing callback from the array is `a[idx] = nil`.

+This assumes that there is no big churn of adding/removing callbacks, which would grow callback arrays infnitely.

+If churn does happen, we can change things to use a unique id and store callbacks as a pair of (id, function).